 The incomplete function of loyalty points as currency

-Next, I would like to deepen the examination of qualitative aspects of loyalty points, focusing on their function as a means of payment and exchange.
+Next, I would like to deepen the examination of the qualitative aspects of loyalty points, focusing on their function as a means of payment and exchange.
 Loyalty points are used as a means of payment when purchasing goods or services, and are often exchanged for other points.
 I t is clear that points issued by platform provider-style companies in particular are gaining general acceptance, and some have begun to take on a currency-like aspect.
 The currency-like characteristics of loyalty points are described below from the perspective of supply, with reference to points issued by platform provider-style companies.

-- Issued by companies rather than a central bank (represent liabilities for the issuing business)
+- Issued by companies rather than a central bank (thus representing liabilities for the issuing business)

 - Electronic (digital) in many cases